opdavies/oliverdavies.uk/source/_talks/automated-testing-test-driven-development-drupal-8.md

 ---
-title: Automated testing and Test Driven Development in Drupal 8
+title: Automated testing and Test-Driven Development in Drupal 8
 description: A workshop that I gave about automated testing and test driven development in Drupal 8.
 events:
     -